How to Use Goal Seek in Excel

 - The ‘By changing cell’ must contain a value and not a formula.

-- If Goal Seek cannot find the exact solution, it displays the closest value it has come up with and informs you that the ‘Goal-Seeking may not have found a solution’.
+- If Goal Seek cannot find the correct solution, it shows the closest value it can produce and tells you that the ‘Goal-Seeking may not have found a solution’ message.

 What to Do When Excel Goal Seek is Not Working

-However, if you’re sure that a solution does exist, there are a few things you can try to fix this issue.
+However, if you’re certain that there is a solution, there are a few things you can try to fix this issue.

 Check Goal Seek parameters and values